OPEC+ alliance boosts oil production as energy prices soar | Headlines

 The OPEC oil cartel and allied producing countries including Russia will raise production by 648,000 barrels per day in July and August, offering modest relief for a global economy suffering from soaring energy prices and the resulting inflation.

-The move to increase production faster than planned comes as rising crude prices have pushed gasoline to a record high in the U.S. There are fears that elevated energy prices could slow the global economy as it emerges from the pandemic.
+The move to increase production faster than planned comes as rising crude prices have pushed gasoline to a record high in the US , a potential problem for US President Joe Biden in mid-term Congressional elections this fall.
+There are fears that elevated energy prices could slow the global economy as it emerges from the pandemic.

-OPEC, whose de facto leader is Saudi Arabia, has resisted pleas from the White House to increase oil supply to make up for production lost due to sanctions against Russia after its invasion of Ukraine.
+OPEC, whose de facto leader is Saudi Arabia, has for months resisted pleas from the White House to increase oil supply more quickly and remove some of the upward pressure on energy costs.
 That, along with a European Union agreement to end most oil imports from Russia, has pushed prices higher.
 Gasoline and diesel prices have also been rising due to a lack of refining capacity to turn crude into motor fuel.

-In the U.S., crude prices are up 54% since the beginning of the year and gasoline prices are being pulled along.
-The U.S. saw a record high average gasoline pump price on Thursday of $4.71 per gallon, according to AAA.
-The price of crude makes up about half the price of gasoline at the pump in the U.S., and prices could go even higher as the summer driving season gets under way.
-High gas prices for drivers are a potential factor in U.S. politics with mid-term Congressional elections approaching later this year.
+Biden administration officials have recently visited Saudi Arabia for talks on energy supplies and regional security issues.
+In the US, crude prices are up 54 per cent since the beginning of the year and gasoline prices are being pulled along.
+The US saw a record high average gasoline pump price on Thursday of USD 4.71 per gallon, according to AAA.
+The price of crude makes up about half the price of gasoline at the pump in the US, and prices could go even higher as the summer driving season gets under way.
+High gas prices for drivers are a potential factor in US politics with mid-term Congressional elections approaching later this year.

-In Germany, the government has sought to soften the blow to consumer finances from energy inflation by launching deeply discounted transit passes that enable unlimited use of local trains, subways and buses for 9 euros ($10) per month.
+In Germany, the government has sought to soften the blow to consumer finances from energy inflation by launching deeply discounted transit passes that enable unlimited use of local trains, subways and buses for 9 euros (USD 10 per month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)